Scorpiion/vane/README.md

 ```

 ### Summary
+* Support three handler types; Func, Podo and Vane
-* Class based, easy to make your own standard class that you extend for your handlers
+* Class based, easy to make your own standard classes by extending any Podo or Vane class and addingyour handlers
 * Simple top level access to commonly used data such as paramters, json body or uploaded files
 * Out of the box websocket support
-* Any handler class can be registed either as the main class or as middleware
+* Any Vane  class can either run as the main controller or as a middleware
-* Middleware classes can be defined to run synchronously or asynchronously, before or after the main handler
+* Middleware classes can be defined to run synchronously or asynchronously, before or after the main controller
 * Built in "plug and play" support for Mongodb

 ### Documentation, examples and roadmap